-Publisher: Cengage
+ISBN-TBA Subscription Publisher: Cengage

-Required Software: Access to the Internet
+Required Software: NONE

 All students must have their own book and materials at all times.

 Contract Statement: Please Note: This syllabus is NOT a legal covenant or contract between the instructor and student.
 It is an informal publication designed to provide the student with general guidance during the semester.
 The schedule and procedures for this course are subject to change at the discretion of the instructor.
 This schedule may change as circumstances warrant.